Where can I watch Discovery Channel programming in Canada in 2025?

 The Holmes family briefly took their talents to Bell Media / CTV in 2019, then about three years later sold their programming catalogue to Blue Ant Media, which now has exclusive rights to Mike's past series.
 The family's most recent series, Holmes on Homes: Building a Legacy, begins airing on Blue Ant's Cottage Life channel in November 2024.

-Rogers has said it will "work with Canadian distribution partners to make the [WBD] content widely available".
-In short, much as existing Rogers-owned channels like Sportsnet and FX are available on other providers like Bell Fibe TV, Cogeco, and Eastlink, Rogers has thus far said that it's willing to let other providers carry its new channels, like HGTV.
+Rogers said in its original announcement about the WBD deal that it would "work with Canadian distribution partners to make the [WBD] content widely available".
+In short, much as existing Rogers-owned channels like Sportsnet and FX are available on other providers like Bell Fibe TV, Cogeco, and Eastlink, Rogers said it is willing to let other providers carry its new channels, like HGTV.

 But that carriage is subject to negotiations between Rogers and each provider — and it's not a foregone conclusion that every provider will agree to carry the new channels.
 Telus, for example, recently decided to drop the former OLN entirely, and not carry its replacement, the newly-launched Rogers-owned version of Bravo.